-the associative overlap of first order for two memory states $\alpha$ and $\beta$ and for a network using clique encoding. \end{quotation} The associative overlap of order one is the sum of multiplicative associative overlap of zero order which the disjunct parts of two memory states $\alpha$ and $\beta$ have with all third memory states $\gamma$.
+the associative overlap of first order for two memory states $\alpha$ and $\beta$ and a network using clique encoding. \end{quotation} The associative overlap of order 1 is the sum of multiplicative associative overlap of zero order {that} the disjunct parts of two memory states $\alpha$ and $\beta$ have with all third memory states $\gamma$.
 It counts the number of associative links connecting two memories.